workpieces/etcdwp/README.md

 ![ETCDWP](etcdwp.png "ETCDWP")
 ## ETCDWP

-Etcd (pronounced et-see-dee) is **an open source distributed unified key-value store for shared configuration, service discovery, and scheduling coordination of distributed systems or clusters of computers**.
+Etcd is **an open source distributed unified key-value store for shared configuration, service discovery, and scheduling coordination of distributed systems or clusters of computers**.
 Etcd helps facilitate more secure automatic updates, coordinates scheduling to hosts, and helps set up the container's overlay network.

 Etcd is a **core component of many other projects.
 Most notably, it is the primary data store for Kubernetes and the de facto standard system for container orchestration**.
 Using ETCD, cloud native applications can maintain more consistent uptime and function in the event of individual server failures.
 The application reads data from etCD and writes to it; Distributed configuration data provides redundancy and flexibility for node configuration.